-Because the Creery Wetlands and other parts of the Peel/Harvey system had been regularly surveyed for waterbirds before the commencement of the current project, comparisons were previously made between data collected at the Creery Wetlands by the RAOU over the period 1982 to 1988, and data collected from December 1998 to March 2002 (Bamford Consulting Ecologists 2002).
+Because the Creery Wetlands and other parts of the Peel/Harvey system had been regularly surveyed for waterbirds before the commencement of the current project, comparisons were previously made between data collected at the Creery Wetlands by the RAOU over the period 1982 to 1988, and data collected from December 1998 to March 2003 (Bamford Consulting Ecologists 2003).
 This was done to investigate evidence for long-terms changes in abundance, such as declines in the abundance of some species suggested by Singor (1997) and Lane et al. (1997).
 Data collected from 1982 to 1988 are summarised in Appendix 2.

 For most species, levels of abundance were broadly similar in the 1980s compared with the recent surveys, or can be explained by seasonal conditions, while a number of species have been recorded in higher numbers in the current study than previously.
 This may be due to more extensive coverage and to the occurrence of especially favourable conditions.
-In the previous report (Bamford Consulting Ecologists 2002), it was concluded that five species appeared to be less abundant in the recent surveys than during the 1980s.
+In an earlier report (Bamford Consulting Ecologists 2002), it was concluded that five species appeared to be less abundant in the recent surveys than during the 1980s.
 These species were the Curlew Sandpiper, Sharp-tailed Sandpiper, Grey Plover, Pacific Golden Plover and Banded Stilt, and these differences were found to be significant for the Curlew Sandpiper, Grey Plover, Pacific Golden Plover and Banded Stilt.
+For all species except the Sharp-tailed Sandpiper, mean counts were found to be lower from 1998 to 2002 compare with 1982 to 1988, but were found to be similar in 2002-2003 compared with 1982 to 1988 (Bamford Consulting Ecologists 2003).
+This result suggested an increase in abundance of all species in 2003 compared with the earlier years of the study.
+This is examined in more detail in Table 3, which presents the mean annual summer (November to March counts) for these species from the 1980s and from each year of the current study.